Strays (Jane's Addiction album): Artwork

-Original cover artwork created for the album by Storm Thorgerson was rejected by the band, and used instead on The Bottom Half by Umphrey's McGee.
+Cover artwork created for the album by Storm Thorgerson was rejected by the band, and used instead on The Bottom Half by Umphrey's McGee.
+"I had thought, mistakenly, how appropriate my onion ladies would be," recalled Thorgerson, "following in the footsteps of Nothing's Shocking and Ritual de lo Habitual, but with an added dash of silliness… Worse was to come: Jane's Addiction decided instead to use a photo of the band on their cover: not so clever nor razor-like.
+Nothing gets my goat more than being turned down in favour of mediocrity or crap."

 Musical style and inspirations

 Vocalist Perry Farrell states that the band "went into the studio thinking fast, hard, modern and to the point."
 Strays was labeled by critics as "nu metal", a genre which the band was a precursor to.

 DualDisc version

 This album was included among a group of 15 DualDisc releases that were test-marketed in two cities: Boston and Seattle.
 The DualDisc version of the album was not reissued after the test-market run.
 It has the standard album on the CD side and bonus material on the DVD side, including a 5.1 surround mix of the entire album.

 The surround mix is encoded in Dolby Digital and lossless MLP (DVD Audio), and is only available on the DualDisc.
 All other bonus material is identical with the album's regular CD/DVD version.